 College Football Play-by-Play Commentator

-Bill joined ESPN’s college football play-by-play team in 2016, after spending 28 seasons as the radio voice for Virginia Tech and UCLA Athletics.
+Bill Roth joined ESPN’s college football play-by-play team in 2016, after spending 28 seasons as the radio voice for Virginia Tech and UCLA Athletics.
 In addition to college football, Roth has called kickboxing, as well as NCAA baseball, lacrosse and field hockey for the network.

-From 1988-2015, Bill was Virginia Tech’s lead play-by-play voice, chronicling the success of Michael Vick, Antonio Freeman, DeAngelo Hall, Tyrod Taylor and dozens of other All-American and future NFL stars, and the Hokies’ subsequent rise to national prominence.
+From 1988-2015, Roth was Virginia Tech’s lead play-by-play voice, chronicling the success of Michael Vick, Antonio Freeman, DeAngelo Hall, Tyrod Taylor and dozens of other All-American and future NFL stars, and the Hokies’ subsequent rise to national prominence.

 Virginia Tech’s Department of Athletics established the Bill Roth Student-Athlete Endowed Scholarship, which is awarded annually to a deserving Virginia Tech student-athlete with an interest in communications or broadcast journalism.